Detection and Analysis of Offensive Online Content in Hausa Language: Methodology

 \subsection{User Study}

-We conducted two sets of user studies to gain insight into the public perception of offensive and threatening online content.
-The first study (HOC, for offensive content) was conducted using Questionpro\footnote{\url{https://www.questionpro.com/}} with 100 volunteers, and the second study (HTC, for the threatening content) was conducted using Survey Monkey\footnote{\url{https://www.surveymonkey.com}} with 60 volunteers.
-The survey link was shared on Facebook and X (formerly Twitter) to target social media users.
-All participants gave their informed consent and no personally identifiable information was collected.
-The study was conducted in accordance with the institution's ethical standards.
-Table~\ref{tab:demographics} shows the relevant demographic information on the research participants.
-The study focused on (1) the use of Hausa language in sharing information among social media users, (2) the use and effect of social media as a tool for disseminating offensive and threatening online content, and (3) the utility of information extraction on social media content to identify security threats that may lead to violence before its occurrence.
-We sought to understand the following through engagement with the public: (1) the public opinion on distinguishing abuse terms used in an offensive manner or otherwise, (2) the different meanings associated with offensive (and abusive) and threatening content, (3) how threatening content could provoke physical violence, and (4) the public's definition of threatening content.
+We conducted two user studies to gain insights into public perceptions of offensive and abusive online content.
+The study was administered via QuestionPro\footnote{\url{https://www.questionpro.com/}}, with 180 volunteers participating.
+The survey link was distributed on Facebook and X (formerly Twitter) to reach social media users.
+Informed consent was obtained from all participants, and no personally identifiable information was collected.
+The study was conducted in accordance with institutional ethical standards.
+Table~\ref{tab:demographics} presents the demographic details of the participants.
+The study focused on (1) the role of the Hausa language in information sharing on social media (2) the use and impact of social media as a medium for disseminating offensive and abusive content (3) public perceptions regarding the distinction between abusive terms—whether used offensively or otherwise, and (4) the different meanings and contextual interpretations of offensive and abusive content in Hausa.